jhan15/hand_gesture_detection/README.md

 Functionalities included in the project are:
 1. Hand detection;
 2. Hand gesture detection;
-3. Control using hand gestures.
+3. Volume control using hand gestures.

 ## Requirements
 Python 3.8 or later with dependencies listed in [requirements.txt](https://github.com/jhan15/gesture_detection/blob/master/requirements.txt).
 To install run: